-We currently estimate that the contracted cash flow from operations, existing cash and cash equivalents, additional borrowing against our floating rate note investment, existing undrawn loan and revolving credit facilities and commitments and additional indebtedness secured by seven newbuild vessels which are currently unencumbered, will be sufficient to fund the operations of our fleet, including our working capital requirements, and the capital expenditure requirements through the end of 2012.
-However, during 2012 or 2013, we may seek additional indebtedness to partially fund our capital expenditure requirements in order to maintain a strong cash position.
-We may incur additional indebtedness secured by our other seven newbuild vessels upon their delivery which are currently unencumbered.
+We currently estimate that the contracted cash flow from operations, existing cash and cash equivalents, additional borrowing against our floating rate note investment, existing undrawn loan and revolving credit facilities and commitments and additional indebtedness secured by six newbuild vessels and one secondhand vessel which are currently unencumbered, will be sufficient to fund the operations of our fleet, including our working capital requirements, and the capital expenditure requirements through the end of 2013.
+However, during 2013 or 2014, we may seek additional indebtedness to partially fund our capital expenditure requirements in order to maintain a strong cash position.
+We may incur additional indebtedness secured by two existing vessels, our six newbuild vessels and one contracted secondhand vessel upon their delivery to us, which are all currently unencumbered.
 To the extent that market conditions deteriorate, charterers may default or seek to renegotiate charter contracts, and vessel valuations may decrease, resulting in a breach of our debt covenants.
 In such case our contracted revenues may decrease and we may be required to make additional prepayments under existing loan facilities, resulting in additional financing needs.
 If we acquire additional vessels, our capital expenditure requirements will increase and we will need to rely on existing cash and time deposits, operating cash surplus and existing undrawn loan commitments.
-If we are unable to obtain additional indebtedness, or to find alternative financing, we will not be capable of funding our commitments for capital expenditures relating to our contracted newbuilds.
-A failure to fulfill our commitment would generally result in a forfeiture of the advance we paid to the shipyard with respect to the contracted newbuild.
+If we are unable to obtain additional indebtedness, or to find alternative financing, we will not be capable of funding our commitments for capital expenditures relating to our contracted newbuilds and secondhand vessels.
+A failure to fulfill our commitment would generally result in a forfeiture of the advances we paid to the shipyard or the third party sellers with respect to the contracted newbuilds and secondhand vessel.
 In addition, we may also be liable for other damages for breach of contract.
-Examples of such liabilities could include payments to the shipyard for the difference between the forfeited advance and the amount that remains to be paid by us if the shipyard cannot locate a third-party buyer that is willing to pay an amount equal to the difference or compensatory payments by us to charter parties with whom we have entered into charters with respect to the contracted newbuilds.
+Examples of such liabilities could include payments to the shipyard or the third party seller for the difference between the forfeited advance and the amount that remains to be paid by us if the shipyard or the third party seller cannot locate a third-party buyer that is willing to pay an amount equal to the difference or compensatory payments by us to charter parties with whom we have entered into charters with respect to the contracted newbuilds.
 Such events could adversely impact the dividends we intend to pay, and could have a material adverse effect on our business, financial condition and results of operation.